21 Things To Do Around London Bridge With Kids

 INSIDE THE SKY GARDEN | VIEW FROM THE SKY GARDEN | VIEW FROM THE GARDEN AT 120

-13. Wander St Katherine’s Docks
+14. Wander St Katherine’s Docks

 This beautiful dock area is located so near Tower Bridge.
 It’s actually Central London’s only marina and the perfect place for a family walk.

-14. St Dunstan’s in the East
+15. Explore St Dunstan’s in the East

 Another cute place to explore is St Dunstan’s in the East.
-This was originally a church but has been abandoned for many years, the ruins left are a hidden gem in London!
+This was originally a church but has been abandoned for many years; the ruins left are a hidden gem in London!

-15. Leadenhall Market
+16. Enjoy Leadenhall Market

-16. The Millennium Bridge
+17. The Millennium Bridge

 Another Harry Potter filming location is the Millennium Bridge.
 Death Eaters are seen destroying it in The Half Blood Prince.

-FUN FACT: This bridge was built in the year 2000 for the millennium, the Harry Potter book was set in 1996-1997, so this bridge wouldn’t have even been there yet!
+FUN FACT: This bridge was built in the year 2000 for the millennium; the Harry Potter book was set in 1996-1997, so this bridge wouldn’t have even been there yet!

-17. Borough Market
+18. Browse Borough Market

 If you’re looking for somewhere to eat near London Bridge, Borough Market is an excellent choice.
 With a whole range of different food on offer, this market is often on people’s London bucket list.